 In 2001-02, Commerce awarded \$14,895 for a constructed wetland system serving one home.
 The grant included \$5,500 for installation of the system and \$9,395 for monitoring for up to five years.
-No experimental system grants have been awarded since then.
+No experimental system grants have been awarded since 2001-02.
+Commerce officials indicate that private sewage system code changes in 2000 increased the types of allowable private sewage system options, and reduced the need for experimental systems.
+They further indicate that if the Department determines that research is needed on additional private sewage system components or treatment methods, Commerce would ask for proposals for experimental systems that could potentially be funded under the experimental system grant component of the program.